Syriana: Principal photography

 Gaghan shot in over 200 locations on four continents with 100 speaking parts.
 Syriana originally had five storylines, all of which were filmed.
 The fifth storyline, centering on Michelle Monaghan playing a Miss USA who becomes involved with a rich Arab oilman, was cut when the film became too complicated.
 Also, a role played by Greta Scacchi, as Bob Barnes' wife, was also cut before the final release.
 Parts of the film were shot in Lebanon, Dubai and other parts of the Middle East.

+During filming, Clooney suffered an accident on the set which caused a brain injury with complications from a punctured dura.

 Score

 Title

 The film's title is suggested to derive from the hypothesized Pax Syriana, as an allusion to the necessary state of peace between Syria and the U.S. as it relates to the oil business.
 In a December 2005 interview, Baer told NPR that the title is a metaphor for foreign intervention in the Middle East, referring to post-World War I think tank strategic studies for the creation of an artificial state (such as Iraq, created from elements of the former Ottoman Empire) that ensured continued western access to crude oil.

 The movie's website states that "‘Syriana’ is a real term used by Washington think-tanks to describe a hypothetical reshaping of the Middle East."
 Gaghan said he saw Syriana as "a great word that could stand for man's perpetual hope of remaking any geographic region to suit his own needs."

 The word Syriana derives from Syria + the Latin suffix -ana; it means, roughly, "in the manner of Syria."
 Historically, Syria refers not to the state that since 1944 has borne the name, but to a more extensive land stretching from the eastern shores of the Mediterranean Sea to the middle Euphrates River and the western edge of the desert steppe, and from the Tauric system of mountains in the north to the edge of the Sinai desert in the south.
 This land was part of the Fertile Crescent, and has historically been a geopolitically crucial junction for trade routes from the east, from Asia Minor and the Aegean, and from Egypt, and has long been a focus of great power conflicts.
 The word Syria does not appear in the Hebrew original of the Scriptures, but appears in the Septuagint as the translation of Aram.
 Herodotus speaks of "Syrians" as identical with Assyrians, but the term's geographical significance was not well defined in pre-Greek and Greek times.
 As an ethnic term, "Syrian" came to refer in Antiquity to Semitic peoples living outside Mesopotamian and Arabian areas.
 Greco-Roman administrations were the first to apply the term to a definite district.